roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

  "He's your son, too," my mother groaned as she fisted the root of me.
 "We made him, you dirty old bastard."

  "I'm going to let our son watch me fuck you," the man replied.
 "Just as soon as I've licked your tight little bum-hole."
 The old perv smirked at me and winked.
 "You should see your mum like this, Robert.
 Her cunt's dripping.
 She's gagging for cock."
 He shrugged, adding, "Mind you, once I broke her in she couldn't get enough of my dick.
 A right mucky bitch is our Clara."
 He looked to where his fingers had my mother all exposed.
 "Look at that tight little arsehole," he muttered to himself.
 "Here I come, Clara.
 Get ready for my tongue in your muddy hole."
-Report_Story #2